Elhamghiasi/Trialflow-clinical-data-pipeline/trialflow-clinical-data-pipeline/README.md

 # TrialFlow: Clinical Data Quality Pipeline

-TrialFlow is a compact portfolio project that simulates a client data management workflow for a fictional clinical study.
+TrialFlow is a project that simulates a client data management workflow for a fictional clinical study.
 It validates synthetic study records against sponsor-specific JSON rules, applies safe corrections, preserves an audit trail, and produces a sponsor-ready CSV plus an Excel quality report.

 The project uses **synthetic data only**.
 It does not contain patient information and is not intended for clinical decision-making.